tralics/tralics/docs/cmds/doc-x.rst

 \\XML@get, \\XML@set, \\XML@delete, \\XML@insert (Tralics command)
 ------------------------------------------------------------------

-These for command read an integer, say *N*.
+These four commands read an integer, say *N*.
 The first command puts in xmlB the child of index *N* of xmlA.
 The second command replaces the child of index *N* of xmlA by xmlB, the third command erases it; the last inserts xmlB before the child of index *N* of xmlA.
 These command